-Before enrolling in any education or training institution, you should make sure your investment will provide the type of return you seek.
-This may mean gathering information about the job market, looking closely at the type of work you want to do after you complete the program and investigating the school to ensure it helps you get where you want to be.
+Before enrolling, you should make sure you're likely to get a good return on the money you spend, and the effort you put into completing coursework.
+This may mean gathering information about the job market, identifying the type of work you want to do after you complete the program, and looking closely at the school-- its programs, its staff, and its job placement rate-- to ensure it helps you get where you want to be.

-Here are some questions to help you find a quality school:
+The following questions can help you identify a quality school:

 What percentage of students complete their program of study?
 If a high percentage of students drop out, is it because the program did not meet their expectations, or are they able to find jobs before they complete formal training?